rdbhost/Rdb.Js/README.md

 ### Overview ###
 The module includes a class, *SQLEngine*, that encapsulates the interactions with the server, and a jQuery plugin.
 The class can be used directly, without the plugin, but the plugin is intended to be easier.
+This document describes the plugin.
+For help in using the SQLEngine object directly, there is decent commenting in the source.

 ### The Plugin ###
 Included are four _functions_ (called on the jQuery object) and three _methods_ (called on selection sets).
 All of them take option objects as their only or second parameter.